Airlines cling to profit outlook, wary on Europe

 Industry executives and economic analysts generally see airline cargo traffic as a leading indicator of the airline business as a whole, as well as an overall reflection of global trade.

-Japan Airlines JAL.L chairman Masaru Onishi said the airline’s Europe-bound cargo volume from Japan and the rest of Asia was down about 5 percent from a year ago, continuing a sluggish trend that began in April.
+Japan Airlines (JAL) JAPAIC.UL chairman Masaru Onishi said the airline’s Europe-bound cargo volume from Japan and the rest of Asia was down about 5 percent from a year ago, continuing a sluggish trend that began in April.

 “We don’t consider the slide in cargo volume as alarmingly large... (but) it is true there is some sluggishness emerging,” reflecting Europe’s economic crisis, Onishi told a small group of reporters on the sidelines of the IATA meeting.